rich-at-thinkful/slides-engine/slides/dsa-petful/04-steps/content.md

     * Create a separate queue on the backend for your cat and dog data
     * Update the GET endpoints to return the pet at the head of the queue
     * Update the DELETE endpoint to dequeue when someone wants to adopt
 4. Deploy it!
-Frontend with Now, backend with Heroku.
+Frontend with Vercel, backend with Heroku.

 </div>